maciejs20/ContainerWkshp/2-DockerLab/README.md

 ### 11. Stop the other container

-Stop the other container and see what is running.
+Stop the other container and see what is running - use docker stop command with **Your CONTAINER ID, as returned by "docker ps" command**:

  `docker stop 272d409a806c`